Aman1997/serverless-localstack-demo/readme.md

-## Serverless-Localstack demo
+## Assignment-1
-2 lambdas, namely create and read and 1 dynamodb table has been created as part of the stack for the demo.
+2 lambdas, namely create and read and 1 dynamodb table has been created as part of the stack for the assignment.
 1 out of the 2 lambdas is responsible for creating a record in dynamo db table as per the event object while the other is responsible to fetch the record/s as per event object. <br><br>

 ### To deploy the stack to localstack and run test locally